 Q: What are these books about?

 Waterspell springs from the realm of epic fantasy (with an environmental fantasy twist).
-It’s got ancient and mysterious magic, a passage from one world to the otherworld, a (reluctant) Chosen One, a Hero/Heroine’s Quest, and a search for belonging and redemption.
-It’s a portal fantasy with complex characters who become embroiled in mystery, murder, and a little slow-burning, unconventional romance.
+It’s got ancient and mysterious magic, a passage from one world to the otherworld, a (reluctant) Chosen One, and a Hero/Heroine’s Quest.
+It’s a portal fantasy with complex characters who become embroiled in mystery, murder, and a little slow-burning romance.
 Think “Jane Eyre meets a sorcerer.”

 Carin has no memory of her childhood, no home to go to, and nothing to rely on but the whispered advice of a village wisewoman.
 When she takes that advice and goes searching for her past, she falls captive to a quick-tempered wizard named Verek.